-Another branch of Neuro-symbolic modeling explores leveraging the ability of large language models to do reasoning.
-This includes casual reasoning with an introduced benchmark, CLadder~\cite{jin2023cladder}.
+Another branch of Neurosymbolic modeling explores leveraging the ability of large language models to do reasoning.
+This includes casual reasoning with an introduced benchmark, CLadder~\citep{jin2023cladder}.
 Their approach is to provide step-by-step structured prompts as a form of a chain-of-thought strategy called CausalCoT.
 The chain of thought (COT) conveys the formal symbolic representation of the causal reasoning problem.
-The CoT prompting is influenced by natural language rationales or reasoning processes~\cite{qiao2023reasoning}, which is similar to the use of answer rationales in inducing arithmetic problems~\cite{ling2017program}.
+The CoT prompting is influenced by natural language rationales or reasoning processes~\citep{qiao2023reasoning}, which is similar to the use of answer rationales in inducing arithmetic problems~\citep{ling2017program}.

-\textbf{Compositional Neural Architectures.} There have been several architectures and theories proposed over the years aimed at modeling compositionality in their design.
-This is connected to the idea that neural architectures are structurally compositional~\cite{lepori2023break}, that is, they take advantage of subroutines to break down complex tasks.
-One of the earlier examples of this type of architecture includes neural modular networks~\cite{andreas2017neural}.
+\textbf{Compositional Neural Architectures.} Over the years, several architectures and theories have been proposed to model compositionality in their design.
+This aligns with the idea that neural architectures are structurally compositional~\citep{lepori2023break}, meaning they leverage subroutines to break down complex tasks.
+One of the earlier examples of this type of architecture includes neural modular networks~\citep{andreas2017neural}.
 Neural modular networks were designed to model the inherent compositionality that exists in linguistic structures.
 The conceptual modules are built in the neural architecture based on the problem specification.
 For example, in a visual scene understanding problem, we can place modules for detecting objects, their compositional properties, and relations, which are the main building blocks for abstract reasoning needed for complex scene understanding.

-In a similar line of work ~\cite{https://doi.org/10.48550/arxiv.2008.02742}, a network architecture was built that is compositional in nature and makes it possible to interpret what each part of the network learns.
+In a similar line of work~\citep{https://doi.org/10.48550/arxiv.2008.02742}, a network architecture was built that is compositional in nature and makes it possible to interpret what each part of the network learns.
 It solves tasks in gSCAN, which has agent navigation tasks in a 2D environment following a natural language command.
-The neural architecture built in this work, assembles a \textit{command-specific} network from previously trained modules, modeling the compositional nature of the command (task).
+The neural architecture built in this work assembles a \textit{command-specific} network from previously trained modules, modeling the compositional nature of the command (task).
 Later research showed that in Neural Module Networks, it is hard to make the designed modules faithful to expressing the concepts that they are designed for.
 This is despite the overall network achieving high accuracy for the target task \citep{https://doi.org/10.48550/arxiv.2005.00724}.